What Happens After a Judgement is Entered Against You?

 Hi, I’m Mike Ziegler, Managing Attorney for the Debt Fighters.
 We’re a Florida law firm focused on helping consumers eliminate serious debt.

 After a lawsuit has started, first there will be usually a process where you’re informed of the lawsuit, called service of process.
-And after you’ve been informed of the lawsuit, at some point, sometimes if it’s a contested case after discovery and hearings and maybe even jury trial, a judgment may be entered.
+And after you’ve been informed of the lawsuit, at some point, sometimes if it’s a contested case after discovery and hearings and maybe even jury trial, a court judgment may be entered.
 Or if it’s uncontested case, then oftentimes judgment will be entered by default, meaning that the defending party didn’t participate, and so the party bringing the lawsuit wins virtually automatically.

 After the judgment has been entered, first, what are your obligations?
 Let’s talk about the obligations after judgment has been entered.
 In Florida, most judgments come with an information form.
 So it’s worth understanding what a judgment really means.
 A judgment means that there initially was a dispute about whether one person usually owed money, and after the judgment has been entered, the law recognizes that in fact a monetary obligation has been owed.
 The court system provides tools for the company or the person who is owed money to be able to collect on it.